omazapa/omazapa.github.io/pages/SwanNvidiaGPU.md

 -----------
 # NVidia architecture
 -----------
-The NVidia Gpu is a procesor that has different architectures (Turing, Volta, Pascal, Maxwell, Kepler and Fermi) according to the generation of the hardware of the specifications required by the market.
+The NVidia Gpu is a processor that has different architectures (Turing, Volta, Pascal, Maxwell, Kepler and Fermi) according to the generation of the hardware and the specifications required by the market.
-The basic difference with the CPU is that allows to do vectorial operations instead scalar operations, that is very useful to process elements like a vectors, matrices or in general Tensors, that are very used in mathematical problems like for example machine learning algorithms.
+The basic difference with the CPU is that allows to do vectorial operations instead scalar operations, that is very useful to process elements like a vectors, matrices or in general Tensors, that are used in mathematical problems like for example machine learning algorithms.
 Nvidia has support through docker using the next schema.